What to Wear in Morocco:

 Visiting Mosques

 Use this interactive checklist to track what you have packed.
-Tick each item as you go — the selections will stay active until you leave the page.
+Tick each item as you go.

 👗 Clothing — Women